MateuszKrolik/RN-EXPENSE-TRACKER/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 To get started with this project, you'll need to set up a local development environment and get a Firebase API key.
-Follow the steps in the "Prerequisites" and "Installation" sections to get everything set up.
+Follow the steps in below "Prerequisites" and "Installation" sections to get yourself up and running fairly quick ⬇⬇⬇.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Prerequisites

-Before you can run this project, you'll need to have Node.js and npm installed on your machine.
-If you don't have them installed, you can install Node.js and npm with the following command:
+Before you can run this project locally, you'll need to have Node.js and npm installed on your machine.
+You can do both with this one command:
 1. npm
   ```sh
   npm install npm@latest -g
   ```
-2. To run locally you'll also need Android Studio and XCode for Mac, but mostly for their emulators.
+2. You'll also need Android Studio and XCode for Mac, but mostly for their emulators.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>